-It got tough…and then real tough
+It got tough…and then really tough

 I am not the fittest person in the world so when we reached the 30 km mark just before we stopped at our lunch stop my thighs had had enough.
-Quite often I found myself lagging far behind the group and at one point wondering which way I should of turned because they were no longer in sight.
-I felt like somewhat of a loser as the 6 month pregnant lady even passed me at high speed (she did have an e-bike to be fair though!).
+Quite often I found myself lagging far behind the group and at one point wondering which way I should have turned because they were no longer in sight.
+I felt like somewhat of a loser as the 6-month pregnant lady even passed me at high speed (she did have an e-bike to be fair though!).

 The route is far from strenuous but if anyone does consider taking the bike tour to Karlstejn Castle you do have to have some degree of fitness to make it up the few bridge ramps and hills.
 Having suffered all morning from toes cramps and the ability to use completely the wrong gears it was no wonder that by the time we reached our lunch stop I was almost down on my knees kissing the floor.
 Rock hard and throbbing my legs felt like too heavy rocks as I carefully dismounted my bike.
 Reenacting scenes from a John Wayne movie I slowly moved over to the picnic bench where I sat down to refuel.
-It wasn’t far to the castle (only another 5 km!) and luckily for me I found a second strength after lunch and successfully made it to the castle!
+It wasn’t far from the castle (only another 5 km!) and luckily for me, I found a second strength after lunch and successfully made it to the castle!